Published January 2024 | Updated August 2025

 We hope you don’t end up with a stain in the first place.
 But when life happens and you end up with a spill or a stain on your rug, head over to our comprehensive Care & Cleaning guides for information on how to treat stains clean your rug.
 For now, here are our favorite practical tips for keeping your rug or carpet looking great:

-- To prevent dirt and soil from entering your home in the first place, consider a sturdy walk-off doormat at all entrances and a no-shoes-in-the-house policy.
+- To prevent dirt and soil from entering the space in the first place, consider a sturdy walk-off doormat at all entrances and a no-shoes-in-the-house policy.

 - Dirt, crumbs, and dust bunnies happen in all houses, so vacuum weekly.
 Vacuuming goes a long way toward preventing soiling and staining.